xssnick/Tonutils-Proxy/README.md

 ##### 2. Start it
 Click "Start Gateway", it will configure your system automatically and open foundation.ton.

+If for some reason your system was not autoconfigured or you don't want to reconfigure it, you can enter HTTP proxy address manually in your browser.
+Follow CLI instructions starting from 2.
+HTTP proxy uses 127.0.0.1:8080 address.

 ## CLI
 ##### 1. Open it
 Double click on it on windows, or run it using terminal on linux/mac.